kesaroid/Fischer-Classifier/README.md

 # Fischer-Classifier
-Classification based on Fischer space
+Classification based on Fischer space of CIFAR-10 dataset.